Artemide Nesso Table Lamp

 Designers who have collaborated with Artemide include Mario Botta, Sir Norman Foster, Ettore Sottsass, Enzo Mari, Neil Poulton, Karim Rashid, Giò Ponti and many others.

-A Nesso Table Lamp was used as a prop in the Edouard Molinaro comedy film Oscar from 1967.
+An Artemide Nesso table lamp was used as a prop in the Edouard Molinaro comedy film Oscar from 1967.
 A movie with French comedy actor Louis de Funès (1914-1983).
 Several other lamps by Raak Amsterdam, Maison Jansen and others were used in this film.